pkiraly/pkiraly.github.io/_posts/2016-07-02-making-general.md

 └── viewing.png
 ```

-[sessionId].hist.json -- the historgams of the measured features
+[sessionId].hist.json -- the histograms of the measured features

 ```json
 {